code-lab-org/nost-tools/docs/source/operators_guide/modules/nost_publisher_consumer_example.rst

 .. _nost_publisher_consumer_example:

-Creating a NOST Tools Publisher-Consumer Example
+Creating a NOS-T Publisher-Consumer Example
 ===============================================

-This example demonstrates how to create a simple publisher-consumer system using the NOST Tools library.
-The example showcases how messages flow through the broker from publishers to consumers using the NOST Tools' abstractions.
+This example demonstrates how to create a simple publisher-consumer system using the NOS-T library.
+The example showcases how messages flow through the broker from publishers to consumers using NOS-T.

 Prerequisites
 ------------

-* NOS-T tools installed (as described in :ref:`installation`).
+* NOS-T installed (as described in :ref:`installation`).
 * RabbitMQ broker running (as described in :ref:`localBroker`).
-* Basic understanding of NOST messaging concepts.
+* Basic understanding of NOS-T messaging concepts.

 Configuration File
 -----------------